IBM-Cloud/docs/mobile/tutorial_visual_recognition.md

 copyright:
   years: 2016
-lastupdated: "2016-11-22"
+lastupdated: "2016-10-21"

 ---
 {:new_window: target="_blank"}

-# End-to-end tutorial of the Basic Code Starter
+# End-to-end tutorial of the {{site.data.keyword.visualrecognitionshort}} Code Starter
-{: #tutorial}
+{: #tutorial_vr}

-The following end-to-end tutorial walks through the steps to create a project from the Basic Code Starter, including the tools that you must have installed, and subsequently, the steps to run the starter in Xcode and Android Studio.
+The following end-to-end tutorial walks through the steps to create a project from the {{site.data.keyword.visualrecognitionshort}} Code Starter, including the tools that you must have installed, and subsequently, the steps to run the starter in Xcode and Android Studio.

 ### Installing developer tools